KevinAlavik/Sinx/README.md

 # Sinx
+*Most of this README has been AI generated, tho its content is true.*

-Sinx is a simple 32-bit Unix-like kernel developed for educational purposes.
-It is intended to provide a basic understanding of kernel development concepts and serves as a starting point for learning about operating systems.
+Sinx is a free to use, simple 32-bit Unix-like kernel developed for educational purposes.
+It is intended to provide a basic understanding of kernel development concepts and serves as a starting point for learning about operating systems. **Sinx is a Semi-Monolithic Kernel operating system that blends the efficiency of monolithic kernels with the modularity and reliability of microkernels.
+It retains critical system components within the kernel space for performance reasons while moving non-essential services, such as device drivers and file systems, to user space.
+This design promotes flexibility, modularity, and system stability, making Sinx an optimal choice for a wide range of computing environments.**

 ## Features
 - Terminal